kingjinho/DesignPattern/src/main/kotlin/factory/abstract_method/solution2/README.md

 The only thing that varies is object creation, not others.

-In our example, manufacturing a smartphone, We want to keep the process inside the `manufacturingSmartPhone( )` method, as well as having flexibility of object creation.
+In our example, manufacturing a smartphone, We want to keep the process resides in `manufacturingSmartPhone( )` method, as well as having flexibility of object creation.

 Is there a way to meet our needs?